Two women having a conversation at a round table near a large window in a modern office building.

 What should I expect in my genetic counselling consultation?

-Genetic counselling consultations take place online, and will typically last 45-60 minutes.
+Private genetic counselling consultations at MyHeart Genetics take place online, and will typically last 45-60 minutes.

 In this time we will: